Code-Institute-Submissions/swing-jive/README.md

 * I aimed for a landscape design to the site as I felt it suited the up-market design I needed.
 This proved a struggle with the change to portrait focussed mobile or ipad design.
 One of the ways I tackeled this was to use icons instead of the navigation options to save room when displaying on a mobile.
 * As my first project and also my first attempt at coding, I found it hard getting the hang of parts so extra revision was needed.
 I now look back and can see how I made parts more complicated than it needed to be!
 * Although it was a mission mixing the Corporate designs, Wedding themes and a fun Swing Jive band, I loved it!
 I went with a deep colour purple theme to represent a mixture between the weddings and corporate seriousness as well as brightening it for the fun Swing Jive band.
 I kept a slick feel for the upmarket events and then things like the animation and breathing buttons show the fun, entertaining side of the band.
+* Working with Angular Directives was of great use to me in this project.
+On the Listen page I required a lot of code for each different panel.
+So being able to create a directive for the Itunes Search and the Photo Gallery proved extremely useful to save space.

 ----------------
 ### PROJECT BRIEF